A continuous version of multiple zeta functions and multiple zeta values: Abstract

 \section{Abstract}

 In this paper we define a continuous version of multiple zeta functions.
-We show that they can be analytically continued to a meromorphic function on $\mathbb{C}^r$ with only simple poles at some special hyperplanes.
-We show that the evaluations of these functions at positive integers (continuous multiple zeta values) satisfy the shuffle product.
+They can be analytically continued to meromorphic functions on $\mathbb{C}^r$ with only simple poles at some special hyperplanes.
+The evaluations of these functions at positive integers (continuous multiple zeta values) satisfy the shuffle product.
 We give a detailed analysis about the depth structure of continuous multiple zeta values.
-Lastly, we show that there are also sum formulas for continuous multiple zeta values.
+There are also sum formulas for continuous multiple zeta values.
+Lastly we calculate some special continuous multiple zeta values in terms of special values of multiple polylogarithms.

 \thefootnote